 When do the Stuttgart German Masters take place?

-The tournament is held every year in November, usually over five days — from Wednesday to Sunday.
+The tournament is held every year in November and usually lasts five days, from Wednesday to Sunday.

-The venue is the Hanns-Martin-Schleyer-Halle in Stuttgart, a large multipurpose arena with excellent access to public transport and parking facilities.
+The event takes place at the Hanns-Martin-Schleyer-Halle in Stuttgart, a large multi-purpose arena with good public transport connections and parking facilities.

 Is there a livestream of the competitions?